You are currently on Freehearingtest US

 Hearing aids come in a variety of models and shapes.
 The most popular types are in the canal, behind the ear, and in the ear such as the HD 250 digital hearing aid.

-In the ear and in the canal hearing aids pose no problem with wearing glasses as the whole device goes in the ear (outer part or ear canal).
+In the ear and in the canal hearing aids pose no problem with wearing glasses as nothing goes behind the ear.
 Behind the ear hearing aids may cause some discomfort if not sited correctly but that in no way means that they are not a good choice for glasses wearers.

 Many people who suffer from both hearing and visual problems would like to hide one of them and feel uneasy when their aid is visible.
 That is why some opt for very small and discreet hearing aids or choose contact lenses instead of spectacles.
 While this may be convenient for certain people, it is not a universal solution.
 There are different options for comfortably wearing both glasses and hearing aids depending on preference, type of hearing loss and hearing aid and glasses frames.

-These types of hearing aids are positioned either in the ear bowl (in the ear hearing aids) or in the ear canal.
-Except for completely in the canal hearing aids, in the ear and in the canal hearing aids can be slightly visible from the side.
+These hearing aids are positioned either in the ear bowl (in the ear hearing aids) or in the ear canal.
+In the ear and in the canal hearing aids can be slightly visible from the side.
+Completely in the Canal hearing aids cannot be seen at all.
 These hearing aids are very appropriate for people who look for the smallest possible device that will be invisible to others.
-They cause no problems with spectacles but may not be a good choice if you have severe hearing loss, as they are suitable mainly for mild and moderate hearing impairment.
+Because no parts go behind the ear, they cause no problems with spectacles.
+Unfortunately, they are suitable mainly for mild and moderate hearing impairment, not severe hearing loss.

 Some of our most popular models for discretion include:

-Some people may find it strange to combine behind the ear hearing aids with glasses as it clear that this may result in problems.
-However, with the recent development of behind the ear hearing aids, their smaller size and models such as open fit, they have become a favourite choice for the vast majority.
+Some people feel that combining behind the ear hearing aids with glasses would cause problems.
+Recently, behind the ear hearing aids have become smaller and they have become a favourite choice for the vast majority.
 Moreover, behind the ear hearing aids are suitable for all ages, all degrees of hearing impairment and due to their larger sized batteries endure much longer.

 Wearing glasses with behind the ear hearing aids is not problematic if you are cautious when putting them on.
-First, you need to put your glasses on and then the hearing aid, you can use a mirror to adjust them if necessary.
-When you need to take off your spectacles, it is better to do so by pulling them forward rather than to the side to avoid dislodging the hearing aid.
+First, you need to put your glasses on and then the hearing aid.
+You can use a mirror to adjust them if necessary.
+When taking off your spectacles, it is better to pull them forward rather than to the side to avoid dislodging the hearing aid.

 For a BTE device why not try:

-You can also use special clips and straps to connect the frames and the hearing aid so they are secured together.
+You can also use special clips and straps to connect the frames and the hearing aid to secure them together.
 That option is especially suitable for children and the elderly.

 Don't forget to check out our digital hearing aids before making a decision on which device may be best suited for you.

-This entry was posted in Hearing Aids, Hearing Information, Opinion, Reviews on 6th June 2017 by Gary.
+This entry was posted in Hearing Information and tagged hearing aids, Product review on 6th June 2017 by Gary.

 ← Previous Post